Description

 Lt Col Jimmy Doolittle lifts his B-25 off the pitching deck of the USS Hornet.
 Having timed his launch to perfection he climbs steeply away, ready to adjust his compass bearing for a direct line to Tokyo.
 On the sodden deck behind him the crews of the remaining 15 aircraft, whose engines are warmed, ready and turning, will quickly follow their commanding officer into the murky sky.

 The daylight raid on Tokyo, led by Lt Col James H. Doolittle on Sunday 18 April 1942, has rightfully entered the history books as one of the most daring and courageous operations of the Second World War.
 On that day, in mid ocean, Doolittle had launched his B-25 Mitchell bomber from the heaving, spray-soaked flight deck of an aircraft carrier, a deck too short to land on, and flown on to bomb Tokyo.
-He knew there would be no return to the USS Hornet, either for him or the 15 heavily-laden B-25s behind him, for this was a feat never before attempted, and for every crew member the mission was a one-way ticket.
+He knew there would be no return to the USS Hornet, either for him or the 15 heavy-laden B-25s behind him, for this was a feat never before attempted, and for every crew member the mission was a one-way ticket.
 Yet, under the leadership of Jimmy Doolittle, they all dared to survive.

 The mission for the 16 bombers was to bomb industrial targets in Tokyo and surrounding areas, to slow production of strategic war material, then fly on to land in the part of south-west China that was still in the hands of friendly Nationalist forces.
 All being well, the mission would be so unexpected it would plant the first seeds of doubt into enemy minds.
 It worked – the Japanese were forced to quickly divert hundreds of aircraft, men and equipment away from offensive operations to the defense of their homeland.